 - YMCA of the Rockies Estes Park: just outside of the Park, the YMCA offers a classic camp feel.
 Stay in lodge rooms, cabins, yurts, or even reunion cabins.
 Camping and a large variety of activities are available.

-Grand Lake Lodging
+Lodging in Grand Lake

 - Grand Lake Lodge. this lodge provides a century-old national park type ambience.
 It has mountainside bungalows to half-cabins and more.
 If you are looking for a classic, camp feel with close access to the park and gorgeous views of the lake, this is a great choice.
 In winter, a subset of the lodging is available and the dining room may be closed.